Last Updated: January 6, 2025

 • All tasks should have some slack.

-When someone sends me a schedule with erroneous calculations, these are the first things I check.
+When someone sends me a schedule with what appears to be erroneous calculations, these are the first things I check.

 • That calculation is turned on.

-• The project calendar and the corresponding selections in Options match.
+• The project calendar and the corresponding selections in Options.

 • I review any task calendars.